 Why home credit can cause problems

 It might be tempting to turn to a doorstep lender if you have bills you can’t pay, but borrowing at such a high interest rate is likely to add to your problems rather than help them.

 Alternatives to home credit

-If you really need some money now and can afford to pay it back there may be cheaper alternatives.
+If you really need some money now and can afford to pay it back there might be cheaper alternatives.

 There’s also a cap on the amount of interest they can charge by law on their loans of 3% a month or 42.6% a year APR, but you might need to save for a period before you can borrow.

 If you keep within the limit and don’t incur default charges this will be cheaper than a home credit loan.